menu

 date: 11 January 2022

-reading time: 5 min
+reading time: 9 min

 Let’s start with some theory.
 Simply put, project management is a process of applying methods, skills, and experience to lead the work of a team to achieve certain goal, all within given constrains such as scope, time, and budget.

 Project managers are people who organise, plan, and execute projects on time and to the best results.
-Being a project manager is always a big responsibility, no matter what kind of project they work on – in the end, the success or failure of each project is always down to them.
-They are the ones that are the easiest to praise and to blame.
+Managing a project is always a big responsibility, no matter what kind of project you work on.

 Project managers are needed in every industry.
 No matter whether it’s marketing, tourism, construction or software development, every company works on projects.